My neighbor Mike stopped by recently to vent about coronavirus lockdowns.

 A hot summer day in Virginia came by, and the water could not hold up in 100-degree weather.
 The gasket blew and cost him $1,200 to have his engine rebuilt.
 But when he got it back and installed it in his car, it still didn’t work!
 So he bought an old Honda Civic to use while he figured out what was wrong.

 Mike ended up creating an expensive problem that could have been avoided with $15 and a few minutes of his time.
 This is summed up in the adage, “an ounce of prevention is worth a pound of cure.”

 “Our Body is Our Vehicle for This Life”

 The same thing happens with our health when we fail to provide our body with the materials it needs to function optimally.
-We end up creating costly and painful complications that we could have avoided by putting a little extra time and energy into proper self-care.
+We end up creating costly and painful complications that we could have avoided by putting a little extra time and energy into self-care.
 Some of the ways we ignore our body’s needs are:

 - Instead of preparing nourishing meals, we eat refined and packaged foods that are devoid of nutrients.

 - Instead of resting when we are tired, we use caffeine and other stimulants to keep going.